TZstatsADS/Fall2016-proj4-CHuang0-0/README.md

 + Projec title: Million Song
 + Project Goals: In this project we will explore the association between music features and lyrics words from a subset of songs in the million song data.
 Association rule mining has a wide range of applications that include marketing research (on co-purchasing), natural language processing, finance, public health and etc. Here the word "rules" is really as general as any interesting and meaningful patterns.
 Based on the association patterns identified, we will create lyric words recommender algorithms for a piece of music (using its music features).
 + Project summary: After intensive exploring, I tried out three methods.
 1. Baseline, 2.
 Clustering and 3.
-Topic Modeling.
-Suprisingly, I conclude that the Baseline Model gives me a better results using Cross Validation.
+Topic Modeling. **Suprisingly, I conclude that the Baseline Model gives me a better results using Cross Validation**.
 Please see the below for more details.